picussecurity/Picus-Emerging-Threat-Response/README.md

 Picus Security created this repo for professionals looking to validate their security posture against the latest cyber threats with a few click.

-Validate security controls against the latest vulnerability exploits and ransomware attacks
+Validate security controls against the latest vulnerability exploits
 --------------------------------------
 Picus can help you validate security controls for the latest threats for free.
 No setup or signup required. </br>
 Use [Picus Emerging Threat Simulator](https://insights.picussecurity.com/emerging-threat-simulator-announcement?utm_source=github&utm_medium=organic+social&utm_campaign=PLS+Offensive+-+ET+Simulator) and test your defenses in a few clicks.